Janice M. McCabe

 Assistant Professor of SociologyAffiliated with Women's and Gender Studies

 I teach courses about gender, youth, education, social problems, and research methods.
 My current research investigates inequalities in college culture, youth’s social networks, and the stories batterers tell about their relationships.
 I am writing a book about undergraduates’ friendships, Friends with Academic Benefits: How Friendship Networks Matter During and After College.

 Janice McCabe.
 Forthcoming . “‘That’s What Makes Our Friendships Stronger’: Supportive Friendships Based on Racial Solidarity and Racial Diversity.”
-In College Students’ Experiences of Power and Marginality: Sharing Spaces and Negotiating Differences, edited by Elizabeth M. Lee and Chaise LaDousa.
+Pp. 64-79 in College Students’ Experiences of Power and Marginality: Sharing Spaces and Negotiating Differences, edited by Elizabeth M. Lee and Chaise LaDousa.
 New York: Routledge.

 Janice McCabe.
 2013.
 “Making Theory Relevant: The Gender Attitude and Belief Inventory.”
 Teaching Sociology 41(3):282-293. doi: 10.1177/0092055X13480153. http://tso.sagepub.com/content/41/3/282

 Supplemental information available at: http://janicemccabe.net/gabi/

 Janice McCabe, Amanda E. Tanner, Jack K. Martin, J. Scott Long, and Julia R. Heiman.
 2013.
 “Methodological Innovations and Challenges in the Kinsey Institute National Survey Pilot Project.”
 International Journal of Multiple Research Approaches 7(2):178-188.